 The default is black 12pt Times New Roman text in the top left of each page.
 The text can be placed underneath rather than over the page by adding the -underneath option.

 Text previously added by cpdf may be removed by the -remove-text operation.

 '''

 cpdf -remove-text in.pdf -o out.pdf

 '''

-8.2.1 Page Numbers and other Special Codes
+8.2.1 Page Numbers

 There are various special codes to include the page number in the text: